whilein/te4j/.github/README.md

 1. Documentation and javadocs
 2. Maven
-3. Get rid of `TemplateProvider`
-4. Add a dynamic template reloading
+3. Add a dynamic template reloading

 ## Contact